 His coaching experience over the past 21 years has ranged from participating in many camps as an instructor across the state, Nevada and Texas.
 For the past eight years Hill has worked as a camp clinician at Baylor University working with infielders and hitting instruction.

-During his past 10 years at Dobson, his teams were successful in breaking nearly every hitting record.
-Hill coached the 5-A Senior All-star teams to wins in 2003 and 2005.
+Hill, a retired police sergeant with the Mesa Police Department, received his post baccalaureate in Education and began his teaching profession.
+After 12 years as an educator, he accepted the coaching position at MCC.
+During his past 10 years at Dobson High School, his teams were successful in breaking nearly every hitting record.
 In 2009, he was selected as the All-East Valley Region Coach of the Year.

 Hill shares his educational and coaching philosophy in that he sees himself as a teacher.
 Although he strives and lives for winning, he feels that athletics is much more.
 Because athletics can be so beneficial and rewarding, it is his job as a coach to provide an environment in which all athletes can grow as people, as they work for and experience the enjoyment of softball.